 Whole life insurance, also known as “permanent” life insurance, is essentially coverage from the time your policy starts to the day you die.
 On the other hand, term life insurance is coverage that lasts for a specific period of time, usually anywhere from 10 to 30 years.

 Term life insurance is the cheaper option of the two, and in many cases it can be converted to permanent coverage like universal life insurance.
-However, most people’s needs for life insurance (usually in the form of dependent children) are gone by the time the term is up.
+Getting a cheap term life insurance policy is great, but most people’s needs for coverage (usually in the form of dependent children) are gone by the time the term is up.
 Term life insurance is more economical and just makes more sense for most people.

 Life Insurance Risks and Niches